Data Wrangling

 The graph below shows the three phases of the opioid epidemic.

 The opioid epidemic has resulted in a staggering number of overdose deaths.
-According to the Centers for Disease Control and Prevention (CDC), more than 500,000 Americans died from opioid overdoses between 1999 and 2019.
-The crisis intensified in recent years, with an alarming rise in overdose deaths attributed to synthetic opioids, including fentanyl.
+According to the Centers for Disease Control and Prevention (CDC), between 1999 and 2022, approximately 727,000 individuals lost their lives due to opioid overdoses.
+The crisis has further intensified in recent years, with an alarming rise in overdose deaths attributed to synthetic opioids, including fentanyl.

 The opioid epidemic has had far-reaching consequences for individuals, families, and communities.
 It has led to an increase in infectious diseases like HIV and hepatitis C, strains on healthcare and criminal justice systems, and a significant economic burden due to lost productivity and increased healthcare costs.